MichaelDuPlessis/crabdb/README.md

 - Each connection runs in its own thread with shared storage access

 ### Storage
-Currently implements in-memory storage only.
+Currently implements and in-memory storage and an append only log store.
 The `Store` trait allows for pluggable storage backends (disk persistence, etc.).

 ### Error Handling
 - Comprehensive error types for network, parsing, and object construction failures